 Want to prevent all users from listing in login screen, then type your username and password to login?
-Here’s how to do it in Ubuntu 20.04 ang Ubuntu 20.10 Gnome Desktop.
+Here’s how to do it in Ubuntu 20.04, Ubuntu 22.04 & Ubuntu 22.10 with the default Gnome Desktop.

-There are 2 ways to do this job: create a configuration file and write rules to disable user list, or run
+There are 3 ways to do this job: create a configuration file and write rules to disable user list, run

 terminalby pressing Ctrl+Alt+T on keyboard.
 When it opens, run command:

 The command will create a profile and open it via Gedit text editor.
 When the file opens, paste following lines and save it.

 - Create and edit the key file under this directory:

 When the file opens, paste following lines and save it.

 [org/gnome/login-screen] # Disable user list from login screen disable-user-list=true